“Had a lovely 4 days at Potter ...”

 Note: This property can be booked with Ref 962593, together they sleep 4.

-- Open plan living area with kitchen, dining area and sitting area.
+All ground floor.
+One king-size double bedroom.
+Shower room with shower and basin.
+Separate basin and WC.
+Open plan living area with kitchen, dining area and sitting area.

 - Electric heaters with underfloor heating in shower room